-This role profile is a guide to the nature of the work required and may involve other such duties as deemed necessary by the Organisation.
+This job description is a guide to the nature of the work required and may involve other such duties as deemed necessary by the Organisation.
 It is not wholly comprehensive or restrictive.
-The role profile will be reviewed with the post-holder at significant points for the Organisation.
-Postholder is expected to abide by all organisational policies, codes of conduct and practice, and to work within a framework of equal opportunities and anti-discriminatory practice.
+This job description will be reviewed with the post-holder at significant points for the Organisation.